geokall/hua-api/README.md

 - Data are persisted on a PostgreSQL database, which is not part of this project.
 - Tests use the H2 (in-memory) database for simplicity.
 - No embedded web servers are used.

+You can use `docker-compose` to deploy the application with a dabatase as a container locally.